ocaml/RFCs/rfcs/for_in.md

 ### Proof of concept

-While this feature doesn't currently have a proof of concept, a first version of this feature seems light to implement.
+While this feature doesn't currently have a proof of concept, a first version of this feature seems light[^2] to implement.
 It requires adding the following construct to the syntax:
 ```
 expr += for pattern in expr do expr done
                        ----    ----